susy2015/QCD/README.md

 scram b -j 9

+# QCD Translation Method

-3.Go to QCD directory and then compile the code
+1.Go to QCD directory and then compile the code

 cd QCD/TFactorMethod